Fit Conditional Density Estimation over a Sequence of HAL Models

 Additional (optional) arguments of

-that may be used to control fitting of the HAL regression model.
-Possible choices includeuse_min
+fit_halthat may be used to control fitting of the HAL regression model.
+Possible choices includeuse_min,reduce_basis,return_lasso, andreturn_x_basis, but this list is not exhaustive.
+Consult the documentation offit_halfor complete details.

 Value